sybrew/the-seo-framework/readme.txt

 	* Resolved an issue where excluded post types could still have their search-archives adjusted.
 		* The following was done to achieve this (bear with me -- excluding posts from excluded post types... yea):
 			1. Post meta cannot be fetched from excluded post types.
 This prevents "on the site"-queries filtering excluded post-type-posts.
-			1. A `LEFT JOIN` ... `WHERE $wpdb->posts.post_type IN ('[post_types,]')` query is now executed for fetching excluded posts, but only when post types are excluded.
+			1. A `LEFT JOIN` ... `WHERE $wpdb->posts.post_type IN ('post_types[]')` query is now executed for fetching excluded posts, but only when post types are excluded.
 This type of join should minimize the query impact, because we expect users only to exclude few posts.
-The parent query should be 'slowest', but most likely cached, so actually 'fastest'.
+The parent query should be 'slowest', but ought to be cached, so actually 'fastest'.
-				* As before, this query is only executed when saving the SEO settings, or when updating/publishing any post or page.
+				* As before, this query is executed only once after saving the SEO settings, or after updating/publishing any post or page.
 The result of the query is stored in a non-expiring "transient" option.
 	* Resolved an issue where excluded taxonomies could still have their archives adjusted.
 		* This means your 'excluded' posts may still show up in the excluded taxonomies' terms.
 	* Resolved an issue where post-link queries via the Block Editor were filtered by post-search exclusions settings.
+	* Removed double-deletion of term meta when deleting a term.
+That can't happen of course... so, uh... yeah, we removed a redundant database call when deleting a term.
+Cool.
 * **Not fixed:**
 	* Polylang transforms (ruins) the home URL, and depending on your Polylang configuration, sitemaps may or may not output as expected.
 We've been beating this same horse iterably, and our spirit is dying, for their developers have been reluctant to communicate about this hitherto -- even deleting our comments.
 Luckily, WordPress will eventually support translatable content natively, after which we can all sigh in relief.
 		* Briefly, when using Polylang, do not set "URL Modifications" to "The language is set from content"; use any other setting instead.
 You'll encounter fewer issues, but using any other setting is also much better for SEO regardless.